sourcegraph/handbook/content/support/customer-support-onboarding.md

 * Watch [Marek’s repo and codebase tour](https://drive.google.com/file/d/1Godo2cFIIEBfKg23SOygta1cbSccpICE/view?usp=sharing).
 It’s a quick high-level overview of the Sourcegraph repo on Github and a tour of important directories.
 He made it for engineers during onboarding.
 * Explore issues customers have reported in the past in Jira and in our #support- Slack channels.
 Get a sense of how the back and forth goes, the issues, the resolutions … all aspects of our [workflow](support-workflow.md)

 * Write your first weekly reflection post (another of our [rituals](support-team-rituals.md)).
-You can see examples in our #customer-support-chat Slack channel.
+You can see examples in our #customer-support-internal Slack channel.

 ## By the end of your first month, the following will be true...